Assessment and exam arrangements: summer 2021

-There are some important changes to how we are organising exams and assessments this year.
+There are some important changes to how we are organising exams and assessments this summer.

 Every course has its own pattern of assessments.
 The detailed information is available in your unit handbooks and on Blackboard.

 Some of you will have exams and other timed assessments, others may only have coursework assignments with specified submission deadlines.

 - Take time to review the advice available in our online and open book exams resource.
 It looks at how to prepare and revise effectively for exams and what to do on the day.

 - Check out our other study skills resources including advice about studying from home.

 - Give yourself enough time to submit your work by the deadline in case you have any difficulties in electronic submission.
 Use the practice opportunities if your school provides them.

 - Ensure you can access your assessment wherever you are studying or email: firstname.lastname@example.org if you have any concerns about doing this.